 If you want something, go get it.
 Eventually people stop saying no, so why give up?

 This is my third and final attempt.
-I'm building it myself now, learning the engineering as I go, shipping nearly every day.
+I'm building it myself now, learning the engineering as I go with Claude Code, shipping nearly every day.
 The architecture is local-first because that's the only way the tools can be truly trusted.
 Your audio never leaves your machine.
 Your voice models live on your disk.
 The engine source is auditable.

 I'm not building this to look like every other AI audio company.
 I'm building it because the artists I came up around, the people I've actually worked with in real sessions, deserve tools that protect their work instead of monetizing every keystroke.